vegawidget/altair/cran-comments.md

   As such, virtually all the examples and tests cannot be run on CRAN servers, hence the `\dontrun{}` and the like on examples, and skipping of tests.

-  This functionality is tested on Travis, where the Python libraries are available.
+  This functionality is tested on GitHub Actions, where the Python libraries are available.

-* The version (4.0.1) is advanced because we are using the first two digits to mirror our supported version of Python Altair (4.0).
+* The version (4.1.1) is advanced because we are using the first two digits to mirror our supported version of Python Altair (4.1).